Employees Retirement System of Texas Sells 10,700 Shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

-Employees Retirement System of Texas trimmed its holdings in shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) by 19.4% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Employees Retirement System of Texas reduced its position in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) by 19.4% during the second quarter, according to its most recent 13F filing with the SEC.
 The institutional investor owned 44,500 shares of the pharmaceutical company’s stock after selling 10,700 shares during the period.
-Employees Retirement System of Texas’ holdings in Vertex Pharmaceuticals were worth $8,973,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Employees Retirement System of Texas’ holdings in Vertex Pharmaceuticals were worth $8,973,000 at the end of the most recent quarter.

-In other news, CEO Reshma Kewalramani bought 10,000 shares of the business’s stock in a transaction dated Thursday, August 19th.
-The stock was purchased at an average cost of $195.65 per share, with a total value of $1,956,500.00.
-Following the acquisition, the chief executive officer now directly owns 69,511 shares in the company, valued at $13,599,827.15.
-The acquisition was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In related news, CEO Reshma Kewalramani purchased 10,000 shares of the company’s stock in a transaction that occurred on Thursday, August 19th.
+The shares were purchased at an average price of $195.65 per share, with a total value of $1,956,500.00.
+Following the purchase, the chief executive officer now owns 69,511 shares of the company’s stock, valued at $13,599,827.15.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 0.70% of the stock is owned by insiders.

 NASDAQ:VRTX opened at $187.10 on Friday.
 The company has a debt-to-equity ratio of 0.06, a current ratio of 4.61 and a quick ratio of 4.43.
 The firm has a market cap of $48.54 billion, a price-to-earnings ratio of 24.68, a price-to-earnings-growth ratio of 1.77 and a beta of 0.63.
 The company has a 50 day moving average price of $197.06 and a 200-day moving average price of $205.37.
 Vertex Pharmaceuticals Incorporated has a 1-year low of $185.32 and a 1-year high of $280.99.